fivetran/dbt_servicenow/models/docs.md

 The timestamp indicating when an issue or incident was confirmed or acknowledged.
 {% enddocs %}

+{% docs problem_confirmed_at %}
+The timestamp indicating when the problem was confirmed or acknowledged.
+{% enddocs %}

 {% docs confirmed_by_link %}
 A link to the person or entity who confirmed or acknowledged the issue.
 {% enddocs %}

+{% docs problem_confirmed_by_link %}
+A link to the person or entity who confirmed or acknowledged the problem.
+{% enddocs %}

 {% docs confirmed_by_value %}
 The name or identifier of the person or entity who confirmed or acknowledged the issue.
+{% enddocs %}

+{% docs problem_confirmed_by_value %}
+The name or identifier of the person or entity who confirmed or acknowledged the problem.
 {% enddocs %}

 {% docs duplicate_of_link %}